MalakhFuller/7-VM-Home-SOC-Lab/README.md

 The work follows an intrusion the way it actually unfolds: build the instrument first, then walk the kill chain one step at a time — gain a foothold, escalate, move.

 1. **[The Lab Buildout](./soc-lab-infrastructure-buildout.md)** — the dual-SIEM + network-IDS environment everything else runs on.
 It's the foundation the rest builds on; start here.
-2. **Password Spraying** — _in progress_ — the initial foothold.
-Behavioral/frequency detection (MITRE ATT&CK [T1110.003](https://attack.mitre.org/techniques/T1110/003/)): thresholds, time-windowing, and the real challenge of telling a spray apart from a Monday-morning password-reset storm.
+2. **[Password Spraying a No-Lockout Domain](./password-spraying-dual-siem-detection.md)** — the initial foothold.
+Catching a loud spray in both SIEMs, then defeating those same detections with a low-and-slow spray that exposes where each SIEM's architecture wins and loses — including telling a real spray apart from a Monday-morning password-reset storm (MITRE ATT&CK [T1110.003](https://attack.mitre.org/techniques/T1110/003/)).
 3. **[Kerberoasting on an AES-Only Domain](./kerberoasting-aes-roast-dual-siem-detection.md)** — credential access after a foothold.
 Why the textbook RC4 detection is blind on a hardened Server 2025 domain, and the behavioral rule that catches it in both SIEMs (MITRE ATT&CK [T1558.003](https://attack.mitre.org/techniques/T1558/003/)).
 4. **Lateral Movement** — _planned_ — the capstone: moving across the domain once you're in.